 The Caltech Cambridge Scholars Program offers qualified juniors and seniors the opportunity to spend a fall or winter term at the University of Cambridge in England.
-Students are hosted by and live in one of the Cambridge Colleges participating in the program.
-The participating colleges are Corpus Christi, Pembroke,

-St. Catharine's, and St. John's.
-Students pay Caltech room, board, tuition, and other standard Caltech fees for the term.
-There is a supplemental charge for room and board.
-The supplement varies yearly depending on prices and the exchange rate.
+Students are hosted by and live in one of the Cambridge Colleges participating in the exchange.
+The participating colleges are Corpus Christi, Pembroke, St. Catharine's, and St. John's.
+Students pay Caltech room and board, tuition, and other standard Caltech fees for the term.

-Students are admitted into one Cambridge department in the biological sciences, physical sciences, computer sciences, mathematics, engineering, or economics to take classes within the tripos, i.e., subject, offered by that department.
-Students may only take courses in one subject area, unless special permission is granted, and this is usually granted by Cambridge if a student needs a course to fulfill a Caltech option requirement.
-Students will find more information on the tripos structure and Cambridge University in the Fellowships Advising and Study Abroad Office or at http://www.cam.ac.uk.
+Students are admitted into one Cambridge department to take classes within the tripos, i.e., option, offered by that department.
+Students may only take courses in one tripos area.
+Students will find more information on the tripos structure in the Fellowships Advising and Study Abroad Office.

-During the term at Cambridge, students take the equivalent of at least 36 Caltech units, usually four Cambridge courses, but may take five in most cases.
-The exact number of courses depends on Cambridge departmental requirements.
-For their classes, students receive a minimum of 36 Caltech units that can be used for general or option credit.
+During their term at Cambridge, students take the equivalent of at least 36 Caltech units, usually four Cambridge courses, but the exact number of courses depends on Cambridge departmental tripos requirements.
+For this work, students receive a minimum of 36 Caltech units that can be used for general or option credit.
 Note that the final number of units and whether the units can be used to fulfill departmental requirements will be determined after faculty review upon a student's return to Caltech.

 Caltech students have the use of all Cambridge facilities and are matriculated into the university for the term.
 A minimum 3.2 GPA is required to apply.
-Eligible sophomores and juniors interested in either the fall or winter term should apply by February 1 for the next academic year.
+Eligible sophomores and juniors interested in either the fall or winter term apply in February for the next academic year.